-- Select the "Deny" radio button (2) to begin setting up a list of computers to be denied access to the wireless network. - Next, in the "MAC Address" field that is blank (3), type in the MAC address of the wireless computer you want to deny access to the wireless network, then click "<<Add" (4). - 3.
+- 1. Select the "Deny" radio button (2) to begin setting up a list of computers to be denied access to the wireless network. - 2.
+Next, in the "MAC Address" field that is blank (3), type in the MAC address of the wireless computer to which you want to deny access to the wireless network. - 3.
 Continue to do this until all of the computers you want to deny access to have been entered. - 4.
-Click "Apply Changes" (5) to finish.
+Click "Apply Changes" (4) to finish.